- What Is Acid Reflux?

-If your child is suffering from gastroesophageal reflux disease, your doctor may advise you various acid reflux treatment for the child, options based on the severity and symptoms of your child’s condition.
+If your child is suffering from gastroesophageal reflux disease, your doctor may advise you various acid reflux treatments for the child, with options based on the severity and symptoms of your child’s condition.
 Here are some of the treatment options available to treat gastroesophageal reflux disease in children:

-- The doctor may prescribe antacids to stop the acid formation.
+- The doctor may prescribe antacids to stop acid formation.

 - The doctor may give Proton pump inhibitors such as Prevacid and Nexium.

-- The doctor may prescribe Histamine-2 blockers, which reduces the formation of acid.
+- The doctor may prescribe Histamine-2 blockers, which reduce the formation of acid.